UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 ### An UPPMAX password

-Another [prerequisite for using Bianca](#prerequisites-for-using-bianca)

-Also note that you need to know your UPPMAX password.
+Another [prerequisite for using Bianca](#prerequisites-for-using-bianca) is that you need to know your UPPMAX password.
-If you change it, it may take up to an hour before changes are reflected in bianca.
+If you change it, it may take up to an hour before changes are reflected in Bianca.

 For advice on handling sensitive personal data correctly on Bianca, see our FAQ page.